dechamps/FlexASIO/README.md

 Note that the contents of the log file are intended for consumption by developers.
 That said, grave errors should stick out in an obvious way (especially if you look towards the end of the log).
-If you are having trouble interpreting the contents of the log, feel free to ask for help by opening an issue (see "Reporting Issues", below).
+If you are having trouble interpreting the contents of the log, feel free to [ask for help][report].

 *Do not forget to remove the logfile once you're done with it* (or move it elsewhere).
 Indeed, logging slows down FlexASIO, which can lead to